The Dark Room (1982 film): Production

 Michael Brindley wrote a script based on a story by himself and Paul Harmon.
 Basil Appleby was originally meant to be producer but financiers Filmco did not want him to do the job and Malcolm Smith did it.
 Then Smith left and documentary producer Tom Haydon produced instead.
+The movie was known as Double Exposure during filmling.

 There was a two-week rehearsal period in which actors rewrote dialogue and treated Harmon badly.

+Filming started 21 August 1981.
 Three weeks into the seven-week shoot the completion guarantors saw the footage and suggested Harmon be fired but the producer refused.
 Film editor Ron Adamson died and had to be replaced by Don Saunders.

 Release

-The film failed to obtain a cinema release.
+The film failed to obtain a cinema release although it screened in several international film festivals.
+The movie also screened at the 1982 Sydney Film Festival which enabled it to get a tax deduction.

+A report in October 1982 about the film's failure to receive any AFI nominations called the movie "well handled".

+The film was one of four movies made by Filmco that were part of a legal action in 1985.
+A judge ordered eight Sydney stockbrokers to repay at least $615,000 to which they borrowed in 1981 to finance four films by Filmco: Early Frost (budget $1 million), The Dark Room ($1.1 million), For the Term of His Natural Life ($4 million) and A Dangerous Summer ($2.9 million).
+The films were not box office successes and the stock brokers refused to repay the loans when they matured in November 1983.

 The Dark Room was delegated to home video and was not seen on TV until 1989 as a Monday night movie at 8.30pm.
 It was again replayed during the early 1990s though has not been seen commercially since that time.
-This film is still awaiting a dvd or blu-ray release.
+This film is still awaiting a DVD or blu-ray release.